Corionis/ELS/artifacts/document/comm.md

 of servers is started on the subscriber end.

-The port numbers are sequential starting with the port specified in the "site" parameter.
+The port numbers are sequential starting with the port specified in the "host" and "listen" parameters.
 For example if the site is mybox.home.com:30000 that port is used for STTY and 30001 is used for SFTP.

 If it is a -r L + -r T publisher/subscriber session then the extra